Status: Fairly common regular spring migrant east and east-central, rare casual west-central and west. Rare casual fall migrant central.

 30 Aug 1998 juvenile Sinninger WPA, York Co (Jorgensen 2012; Brogie 1999)

 21 Sep 2003 juvenile photographed Lake McConaughy (Silcock 2003)

-Additional reports which are suggestive include an apparent adult at Conestoga Lake, Lancaster Co, 21 July 2016 (eBird.org, accessed December 2017) and an adult in Saunders County 13 Aug 2017 (Clem Klaphake, details).
+Additional inconclusve reports include an apparent adult at Conestoga Lake, Lancaster Co, 21 July 2016 (eBird.org, accessed December 2017), an adult in Saunders Co 13 Aug 2017 (Clem Klaphake, details), and two at Branched Oak Lake, Lancaster Co 3 Sep 2019 (not accepted in eBird).
 Additional undocumented reports are 6 Sep 1982 McPherson Co and 22 Sep 1979 Lancaster Co.